Adyen/adyen-flutter/doc/CUSTOMIZATION.md

 ### iOS

-In **Xcode** create swift class `AdyenAppearance` extending protocol `AdyenComponentAppearanceProvider` or `AdyenDropInAppearanceProvider` depending of your integration.
+In your swift layer e.g. within the AppDelegate, set the `dropInStyle` or the `cardComponentStyle` of AdyenAppearance depending on your integration.
-SDK will use reflection to find the class with this exact name.
-Our example app contains a [demo implementation](https://github.com/Adyen/adyen-flutter/blob/main/example/ios/Runner/AppDelegate.swift#L22).
+The SDK will use your provided style and apply it automatically.
+Feel free to check out the example app [implementation](https://github.com/Adyen/adyen-flutter/blob/main/example/ios/Runner/AppDelegate.swift#L23).

 Drop-in: